sunju/sunju.github.io/_pages/research/dict-learn/index.md

 permalink: /research/dict-learn/
 title: Dictionary Learning, Blind Deconvolution, Deep Learning
 ---
 Learning dictionaries/atomic sets that induce structured representation on data.
 Applications are still explosively emerging, especially of deep learning, where one allows multi-level nonlinear cascading of representation.
 Hence formulations to the problems are fairly diverse.
-We will roughly organize the references according to the problem they try to solve, concentrated on recent literature of theoretical nature.  (**Update: Jan 12 2019**)
+We will roughly organize the references according to the problem they try to solve, concentrated on recent literature of theoretical nature.  (**Update: Mar 01 2019**)

 \[<span style="color:red">**S**</span>\] indicates my contribution.